CenterForMedicalGeneticsGhent/WisecondorX/README.md

 Some files might not be compatible between versions.
 A small script (`./additional/fix.convert.npz.py`) enables reformatting .npz files resulting from the `convert` stage to files that are compatible with the newest version.
 This can also be used to transform original WISECONDOR .npz files.
-Note that the `newref` function might require a re-run to make `predict` work between versions.
+Note that the `newref` function might require a re-run to make `predict` functional between versions.

 ```bash